30 Best & Worst Dry Pastas in America

 Market Pantry Pot-Sized Spaghetti

-Target’s pot-sized spaghetti may come in handy when it you’re trying to fit the strings into your pot without breaking them.
+Target’s pot-sized spaghetti may come in handy when you’re trying to fit the strings into your pot without breaking them.
 But who needs a Goldilocks-sized noodle when it’s lacking in the belly-filling fiber department?

 Al Dente Garlic Parsley Fettuccine